88lexd/lexd-solutions/misc-scripts/python-aws-update-sg/README.md

 For me to log onto the AWS Console each time I need to SSH onto my instance, it just makes no sense.

-This script uses AWS Boto3 and can do 3 things.
+This script uses AWS Boto3 and can do 2 things.

- - Add my current public IP for ingress SSH on the security group
+ - Add ingress rules from config file into existing security group
- - Remove from my current public IP for ingress SSH on the security
+ - Remove the script created ingress rules from the security group
- - Select an ingress rule to remove

 ## Prerequisite and Setup
 Ensure `virtualenv` is installed